oskitone/higher_lower/assembly_guide/docs/what-youll-be-making.md

 Two different tones play.
 Is the second tone _higher_ or _lower_ than the first?
 The more guesses you get right, the harder it gets!

 - Four guesses per round, ten rounds per game.
 Any wrong guess and the game resets.
-- Your score is how many rounds have passed, and it's announced after each round as series of happy trill noises.
+- Your score is how many rounds have passed, and it's announced after each round as a series of happy trill noises.
 - For a multiplayer game, hand off to the next player after each round.
 The last player to successfully complete their round wins.
 - At the start of each new game, the "Higher Lower" theme song plays.
 It is a very good song.
 - Upon completing all ten rounds of guesses and winning the game, the theme plays again, faster and _faster_ and **_faster_** until the machine finally resets into a new game.